 Completed in 1970, the Austin Avenue Pedestrian Mall opened to high expectations.
 The City of Waco created the pedestrian mall in an effort to bring consumers back to the downtown district, closing down the street to automobiles and only allowing foot traffic.
 The Austin Avenue Pedestrian Mall featured walkways connecting many stores in one central location.

 The reasons for the decline of the mall are numerous.
 For instance, customers could only enter the walkway of the mall by parking their vehicles outside and walking in through the back of a store.
+Parking for the mall was supposed to be "available, convenient and free," but those plans were never formulated.
 Inclement weather also proved to be a major issue since store awnings provided little cover from rain, and the hot days of Central Texas summers made the concrete structure unbearable for people to visit.

 By 1984, few pedestrians walked the closed-off streets, and even fewer made purchases.
 The perception of downtown business in Waco was so poor that a Waco Tribune-Herald article sarcastically noted that the debate about reopening Austin Avenue to traffic drew more attention to the mall and downtown Waco than it had received in years, and that the “pigeons have had no trouble keeping the right-of-way.”